CenturyLinkCloud/PublicKB/Support/gathering-information-for-troubleshooting-lync-issues.md

 <p><strong>Description (goal/purpose)</strong>
 </p>
 <p>A guide to troubleshooting Lync issues.
-This guide will help you gather the necessary information to open a trouble ticket with CenturyLink Cloud if you are having an issue with Lync.
+This guide will help you gather the necessary information to open a trouble ticket with Lumen Cloud if you are having an issue with Lync.
 This information is required in order for the Managed Services team to troubleshoot
   the issue.</p>
 <p><strong>Audience</strong>
 </p>